Faculty

 Bradley A. Queen, Ph.D.
 Boston University, Associate Professor of Teaching of English

 Rajagopalan Radhakrishnan, Ph.D.
-Binghamton University, State University of New York, Distinguished Professor of English; African American Studies; Comparative Literature; Culture and Theory (critical theory, postcoloniality, nationalisms and diasporas, poststructuralism, postmodernism, democracy and minority discourse, cultural studies, globalization and transnationalism)
+Binghamton University, State University of New York, Distinguished Professor of English; African American Studies; Comparative Literature; Culture and Theory (critical theory, postcoloniality, nationalisms and diasporas, poststructuralism, postmodernism, democracy and minority discourse, cultural studies, globalization and transnationalism, African American thought)

 Barbara L. Reed, Ph.D.
 Indiana University, Associate Professor of Teaching Emerita of English

 Hugh J. Roberts, Ph.D.
-McGill University, Associate Professor of English (romantic literature, Shelley, literature and science, chaos theory and literature, politics and literature)
+McGill University, Associate Professor Emeritus of English

 John C. Rowe, Ph.D.
 State University of New York College at Buffalo, Professor Emeritus of English; Comparative Literature